English Language

 Reaching the sky through Scrabble & debate competitions

 Debating is a strategy we employ for our High Ability English Learners to stretch their oracy and critical thinking skills.
 At the upper primary levels, students are given the opportunity to pit their wits against each other in argumentative debate on topics such as eSports, kid influencers, as well as the banes and boons of video games.
-In 2021, our Primary five debaters emerged one of the Top 4 teams at the Wits & Words Inter-School Debate Competition (Divison II).
+In 2025, our school debaters emerged one of the Top 3 teams at the Wits & Words Inter-School Debate Competition (Division II).
 Read more about their success here and here.

 Nurturing the love for creative & journalistic writing